| EPISTLE TO THE GALATIANS. PART

 circumcision wrought for me also unto the Gentiles); 9 and

-when they perceived the grace that was given unto me, James and Cephas and
+when they perceived the grace that was given unto me, James and Cephas and John,

-circumcision; 10 only they would that we should
+10 only they would that we should remember the poor; which very thing I

-as I say, in no way reproved or corrected me, but, on the contrary, when they saw,
+corrected me, but, on the contrary, when they saw, by the testimony of the

-by the testimony of the Spirit, that I was sent to the Gentiles as Peter was
+Spirit, that I was sent to the Gentiles as Peter was sent to the Jews (for the

-sent to the Jews (for the Spirit, who gave Peter wisdom and knowledge and power
+Spirit, who gave Peter wisdom and knowledge and power when he worked among the

-when he worked among the Jews, gave me these same gifts for my work among the
+Jews, gave me these same gifts for my work among the Gentiles), and when they

-Gentiles), and when they also saw the manner in which the Spirit had fitted me
+also saw the manner in which the Spirit had fitted me for my work, they

-for my work, they recognized that God had appointed to each of us a separate
+recognized that God had appointed to each of us a separate sphere of operations;

-sphere of operations; so they agreed, these pillars, that I should preach to
+so they agreed, these pillars, that I should preach to the Gentiles, and they

-the Gentiles, and they should preach to the Jews, and our agreement was not a
+should preach to the Jews, and our agreement was not a loose and tacit affair,

-loose and tacit affair, but one to which we formally pledged ourselves by the
+but one to which we formally pledged ourselves by the giving of hands.
+The only

-giving of hands.
-The only requirement they made of me was that I should
+requirement they made of me was that I should remember the poor in Judæa

-remember the poor in Judæa whenever persecution, etc., brought them into
+whenever persecution, etc., brought them into distress, and this I would have

-before Peter because he was elder at Jerusalem,
+done without their request.
+James is mentioned before Peter because he was elder

 and because he appears to have acted as president of the council.
 (See Acts 15.)
 The Scripture knows nothing of the supremacy